msfrt/PiLogger/logger/README.md

 # Configuration

-TDB
+After building, all of the logger configuration is located in the `src/build/logger.conf` file.
+Please note that, for whatever reason, the InfluxDB token that must be used has to be the owner's main key.
+I am unsure why, but that's what works.

+Be sure that you have full paths to the DBC files, not relative paths.

+If you examine the logger's output and the HTTP write response is null but there's no data in the database, it's likely a permissions issue.
+Try changing the Influx token.

 # Run

-To run the logger, simply run `./logger` after building
+To manually run the logger, simply run `./logger` after building

 ## Command line options